 There are two types of hemophilia.
-In individuals with Hemophilia A there is very low amount of, or a complete absence of, a clotting factor VIII, while in those with Hemophilia B, there is an absence or very little of the clotting factor-XI.
+In individuals with Hemophilia A there is very low amount of, or a complete absence of, a clotting factor VIII, while in those with Hemophilia B, there is an absence of clotting factor IX.
+In the case of Hemophilia C, there is an absence or very little of the clotting factor-XI.
 When an injury occurs, platelets play a lead role in stopping the blood flow.
 These platelets are joined together with the help of the clotting factors.
 So an insufficient quantity or absence of these factors will prevent clotting.

 ► 1% of normal clotting factor.
 Spontaneous bleeding in skin, joints and muscles